-According to Kondwani Mwangulube, the Alliance’s Programme Manager for East and Central Africa, there were a number of elements to the workshop approach adopted by the Uganda country office that helped them to develop and implement a successful strategy:
+According to Kondwani Mwangulube, Frontline AIDS’s Programme Manager for East and Central Africa, there were a number of elements to the workshop approach adopted by the Uganda country office that helped them to develop and implement a successful strategy:

-=mc‘s facilitation focused on helping the Alliance use its own knowledge and experience to create a relevant strategy, rather than imposing ‘external’ ideas about what the strategy should be
+=mc‘s facilitation focused on helping the organisation use its own knowledge and experience to create a relevant strategy, rather than imposing ‘external’ ideas about what the strategy should be

 “=mc‘s facilitative and participatory approach drew on our own knowledge and experience, and yet challenged us to develop an ambitious strategy.
 In the end, they helped us create a strategy that was truly ours, which gave the Uganda team the confidence, and most importantly, the commitment to implement it.”